 On a large cutting board or other clean workspace, lay out the halved bacon strips and sprinkle with the remaining black pepper, the lemon zest, and the minced garlic.

-Roll one strip of bacon around each spear of asparagus (being careful to keep the seasoning inside) on a slight diagonal so that it covers most of the asparagus.
+Roll one strip of bacon around each spear of asparagus (being careful to keep the seasoning inside; use multiple spears if you have very thin bacon) on a slight diagonal so that it covers most of the asparagus.
 The ends can poke out as much or as little as you'd like.

 Arrange the asparagus two inches apart on your prepared baking sheet or dish and bake for 30 minutes or until bacon is crispy.
 If it cooks through, but you'd like it to be a little bit crispier, turn on the broiler for the last 1-2 minutes of baking time (just watch it carefully to prevent it from burning!)